6hax/6hax/README.md

 ## 🚀 About Me
-Hey there! 👋 I'm an 18 year old passionate developer who loves exploring new technologies and building cool stuff.
-Programming and technology are my playgrounds, and I'm always eager to learn and grow in this ever-evolving field.
+Hey there! 👋 I'm an 18 year old passionate developer who loves exploring new technologies and building cool stuf

 ---